The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Summary and conclusions

 To this end, we have quantified the thermal and chemical properties of the ICM at the centre of TNG-Cluster systems at $z=0$ and we have developed an end-to-end pipeline to generate and analyse synthetic X-ray spectra that could be obtained with \textit{XRISM}/Resolve-like observations targeting the core regions of clusters at $z\sim0$.
 We have hence quantified the ability of commonly-used spectral-emission models (\texttt{bvapec}, double \texttt{bvapec}, \texttt{bvgadem}, and \texttt{bvlognorm}) to recover the intrinsic temperature distribution and Fe abundance of the gas.

 Our main results are as follows:

-\begin{itemize} \item[--] TNG-Cluster predicts broad distributions for both temperature and Fe abundance for the gas in the centres of clusters, with a large cluster-to-cluster variation even across systems with similar total halo mass (\autoref{sec:intrinsic}, \autoref{fig:gas_prop}).
+\begin{itemize} \item[--] TNG-Cluster predicts broad distributions for both temperature and Fe abundance for the gas in the centres of clusters, with a large cluster-to-cluster variation even across systems with similar total halo mass (Section~\ref{sec:intrinsic}, \autoref{fig:gas_prop}).

-\item[--] The intrinsic temperature distribution of the gas in the centre of clusters, both mass-weighted and emission-weighted, is best approximated by a Log-Normal (rather than a Normal) functional form, even if the best-fit Log-Normal description that does not fully capture the sub-keV gas tails that can be present in some, but not all, clusters (\autoref{sec:intrinsic}, \autoref{fig:gas_prop_fit} and \autoref{fig:best_fit_val}).
+\item[--] The intrinsic temperature distribution of the gas in the centre of clusters, both mass-weighted and emission-weighted, can not be completely captured by either a Normal or a Log-Normal distribution.
+More complicated functional forms may be necessary to accurately describe the temperature distribution of the ICM in the non-negligible fraction of systems that exhibit important tails towards both cooler and super-virial temperatures (Section~\ref{sec:intrinsic}, \autoref{fig:gas_prop_fit} and \autoref{fig:best_fit_val}).

 \item[--] The central ICM temperature inferred via all spectral-emission models is consistent with the true emission-weighted average along the line of sight, but systematically underestimates the mass-weighted temperature of the gas that is truly located in the clusters centre.
-This inference bias reads, on average (i.e. across the whole population of 352 clusters), -1.2 keV (-18 per cent), so it is arguably small, but has a strong dependence on halo mass (\autoref{sec:temp}, \autoref{fig:Temp_inf}).
-For $10^{15}~\rm{M}_\odot$ clusters, all spectral-emission models return mean temperatures that are smaller by 2 keV, on average, than the true average one.
+This inference bias reads, on average (i.e. across the whole population of 352 clusters), -1.2 keV (17 per cent; -0.73,+0.72 keV for the 16th-84th percentiles), so it is arguably small, but has a dependence on halo mass (Section~\ref{sec:temp}, \autoref{fig:Temp_inf}).
+For $10^{15}~\rm{M}_\odot$ clusters, all spectral-emission models return mean temperatures that are smaller by 1.5 keV, on average, than the true mass-weighted average one.

-\item[--] The width of the temperature distribution inferred by the \texttt{bvlognorm} model, is, on average, consistent with the true mass-weighted distribution of the central ICM, but systematically underestimates the breadth of the emission-weighted distributions.
-In contrast, the \texttt{bvgadem} model overestimates the width of both mass- and emission-weighted temperature distributions (\autoref{sec:temp}, \autoref{fig:width_inf}).
+\item[--] The width of the temperature distribution inferred by the \texttt{bvlognorm} model, is, on average, overestimated compared to the true mass-weighted distribution of the central ICM, but within 1$\sigma$ of the emission-weighted distributions.
+In contrast, the \texttt{bvgadem} model overestimates the width of both mass- and emission-weighted temperature distributions to a larger extent (Section~\ref{sec:temp}, \autoref{fig:width_inf}).